usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

     assigned to the server (included in server-originated floor control messages).
 The on-network arbitrator,
     ``ns3::McpttOnNetworkFloorArbitrator``, contains an attribute
-    ``TxSsrc`` that defaults to the maximum 32-bit unsigned integer.
+    ``TxSsrc`` that defaults to the value 0.
-    For simplicity, the clients use the MCPTT User ID for this value; i.e. all media streams are identified as being from the same source, in the current version of this model.
+    For simplicity, the clients reuse the MCPTT User ID value for SSRC; i.e. all media streams are identified as being from the same source, in the current version of this model.